w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide text alternatives for images
+## Write meaningful text alternatives for images

 Assign alternative text to every image, to clearly describe the information or function represented by the image.
 Use empty alternative text when an image is purely decorative.